OfficeDev/teams-toolkit-samples/query-org-user-with-message-extension-sso/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Known Issue
-Some developers have reported such issues without any signIn link.
+Some developers have reported an issue where they have seen `Unable to reach app.
+Please try again.`
 ![KnownIssueError](./images/knownIssue.png)

-This problem is sporadic, sometimes it may only appear on a teams account.
-You may just switch another teams account, or try running this sample again later.
+This could be an intermittent issue, to mitigate, try to use a different Microsoft 365 account or run this sample later.

 ## Further reading
 - [Bot Basics](https://docs.microsoft.com/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0)